leejh3224/Do-Server-Side-Rendering/README.md

 ## Babel & Webpack for SSR

-I'm not gonna explain what Babel or Webpack is in detail.

-And will focus on 'how to use them'.

 -   Why we bother with 'fancy frontend tools'?

     A: That's because of subtle mismatch between Node/React module system.